-Note: Insurance information for citizens of the United States or international students will be mailed to you over the summer or may be obtained from the Treasurer's Office or College Health Services.
+Note: Insurance information for citizens of the United States or international students will be mailed to you over the summer or may be obtained from the Finance Office or College Health Services.

-For medical/emotional issues that need urgent care seek treatment at Catholic Medical Center, 100 McGregor Street or Elliot Hospital, One Elliot Way.
-Students are responsible for paying fees charged by off campus providers.
+For medical/emotional issues that need urgent care to seek treatment at Catholic Medical Center, 100 McGregor Street or Elliot Hospital, One Elliot Way.
+Students are responsible for paying fees charged by off-campus providers.